NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 ### Closed loop, after initial run

 Edit config used for the initial run and change `baseline` to false.
-Add `--template-in <file>` where `<file>` is the name of the meta.json file created by the initial run.
+Add `--template-in <file>` where `<file>` is the name of the template.json file created by the initial run.
+If a template file wasn't generated or different settings are needed a new template file can be generated using build_template.py.

 Create or edit `labels.hjson`; set `channels` to the desired value.
 See [example_labels.hjson](./example_labels.hjson) for an example.

 Run `run_tilts.sh` in the data collection directory.
-This will read setting from `config.hjson` and create dated output files in the data collection directory.

 This will read settings from `config.hjson` and create dated output files in the data collection directory.
-Spike to create euclidian classifier templates are loaded from the specified meta.json file.
+Euclidian classifier templates are loaded from the specified template.json file.

 The program will perform tilts and attempt to classify the tilt type based on the created templates and perform punish/reward actions based on if the classification was correct.